Parkinsonia aculeata, Jerusalem Thorn

 Common Name: Jerusalem Thorn

-Also Called: Horse Bean, Jerusalem-thorn, Mexican Palo Verde, Retama (Spanish: Guacaporo, Retama, Bagote, Huacapori, Junco Marino, Palo ver, Cacaporo, Guacóporo, Huacóporo, Espinillo, Mezquite Verde)
+Also Called: Horse Bean, Horsebean, Jerusalem-thorn, Mexican Palo Verde, Paloverde, Retama (Spanish: Guacaporo, Retama, Bagote,Lluvia De Oro, Huacapori, Junco Marino, Palo ver, Cacaporo, Guacóporo, Huacóporo, Espinillo, Mezquite Verde)

 Family: Fabaceae or Leguminosae Family

 Recorded Range: In the United States Jerusalem Thorn is found primarily in the border states in AL, AZ, CA, FL, GA, HI, LA, MS, NM, NV, SC, TX and UT.
-It is also native to Baja California, Mexico and South America.
+It is also native to Baja California, Mexico and northern South America.
 In Arizona, Jerusalem Thorn is found in central and southern Arizona.

 North America & US County Distribution Map for Parkinsonia aculeata.

-Invasive/Noxious Weed Information: No information available.
+Invasive/Noxious Weed Information: Unknown

-FAC, Facultative, occur in wetlands and non-wetlands
+FAC = Facultative, occur in wetlands and non-wetlands

-FACU, Facultative Upland, usually occur in non-wetlands, but may occur in wetlands.
+FACU = Facultative Upland, usually occur in non-wetlands, but may occur in wetlands.
 U.S. Weed Information: Unknown

-The seeds of Jerusalem Thorn are used as food by several Native American groups.
-See all ethno-botanical uses at Native American Ethnobotany, University of Michigan, Dearborn.
+See complete listing of ethno-botanical uses at Native American Ethnobotany, University of Michigan, Dearborn.